Team-Tritan/.github/profile/README.md

 # Tritan Development - AS393577
-We make things for all types of people :D
+We make amazing things for all types of people :D

 ## Tech Stack